gunnarebeling/my-awesome-app/README.md

 7. Update the google-services.json and android/fastlane/Fastfile to point to the correct Firebase apps.
 8. Commit the result and push.

+## Development

+1. Install FVM if you haven't already: `dart pub global activate fvm`
+2. Install the flutter version for this project: `fvm install $(cat .flutter-version)`
+3. Use this flutter version: `fvm use $(cat .flutter-version)`
+4. Run the app using vscode or `fvm flutter run`

 ## Deployment

 Set up Firebase deployments (for Android), TestFlight (for iOS), and the Play Store (for Android).
 Add or update the fastlane configurations and gitlab deployment jobs (.gitlab-ci.yml) as needed.